-Biblionasium does not allow children 13 years of age and younger to have an account until their parent, legal guardian, or teacher creates one for them.
-If you are 13 years of age or younger, you may not sign up for Biblionasium on your own.
+Biblionasium does not allow children 12 years of age and younger to have an account until their parent, legal guardian, or teacher creates one for them.
+If you are 12 years of age or younger, you may not sign up for Biblionasium on your own.
 A parent or legal guardian must provide a valid email and after confirming that information, we allow them to open an account for the child.
-Educators with verified email addresses, can also register student ids.
+Educators with valid email addresses, can also register student ids.
 However, we do not ask, and Educators cannot enter any personal information about their students.
 We only request a first name and last name initial to personalize and address the children by a name on the website when they log in, and if necessary to generate a unique and anonymous userid for the students.
 Otherwise, the parent or educator has to create a unique userid for the child.
 Userids should not contain any personally identifiable information.

 We also do not require, nor collect email addresses for the children.

 If a child accesses our site and wishes to register, they are able to enter an email address for their parent, so that we can contact and notify the parent of their interest.
 After the email is sent to the parent, the parent email address is deleted.
 Parents can elect to register on the site and become a member.